connectrpc/conformance/docs/configuring_and_running_tests.md

    asterisk (`*`) matches one name component.
 A double-asterisk (`**`) matches zero or more components.
 A name component is the portion of the name between `/` separators.
 Wildcards can**not** be used to match partial name components.
 For example `foo/bar*` is not valid since the wildcard is expected to only match a suffix.
-If such a patter is used, the asterisk is matched exactly instead of being treated as a wildcard.
+If such a pattern is used, the asterisk is matched exactly instead of being treated as a wildcard.
 2. If prefixed with an at-sign (`@`), the rest of the value is the path of a file that contains test case patterns, one per line.
 When the file is processed, leading and trailing